Store inventory

 What staff see

 Staff open Inventory in the portal and land straight on their store's list — no store picker.
-Their view is deliberately trimmed: Expected Stock and Last Report are gone, along with the low-stock dots, so staff count what is physically on the shelf rather than reading off a figure to match.
+Their view is trimmed on purpose: Expected Stock and Last Report are gone, along with the low-stock dots, so staff count what is physically on the shelf rather than reading off a figure to match.
 The Not counted badge and the History discrepancy dot still show.

 Staff keep View History, Verify, and (while the register is open) Log Waste.
 They do not get Transfer, Delete, or Add from Master Inventory — those stay with owners and managers on the Admin dashboard.